What are cockroaches?

 Oriental cockroaches are also commonly called “water bugs” because you’ll find them living indoors and out around drains and sewers.

 Brown-banded cockroaches differ from other species of roaches in that they prefer to live in hot, dry locations.

 Cockroaches live in and crawl through garbage, sewers, drains, excrement, and carrion.
 The bacteria and human pathogens these insects carry on their bodies and legs are just some of the reasons why they are dangerous pests.

-When they get into homes, cockroaches contaminate food and food prep surfaces which expose people salmonella poisoning, diarrhea, and dysentery.
+When they get into homes, cockroaches contaminate food and food prep surfaces, which expose people to salmonella poisoning, diarrhea, and dysentery.
 Other reasons why cockroaches are dangerous are that their shed skins and excrement trigger allergies and asthma attacks.

 Roaches also produce an unpleasant musty odor that can overtake a home, and their chewing and feeding habits cause damage to fabrics, upholstered furniture, rugs, and clothing.

 Cockroaches move into homes on their own while foraging for food sources.
 They get in through cracks in the foundation, exterior walls, drains, and through spaces found around utilities that enter a building.
 Cockroaches also get inside by hitchhiking their way inside delivery boxes or used furniture or appliances, for example.